carbonblack/cb-yara-connector/README.md

 ;
 ; The use of the utility script is an ADVANCED FEATURE and should be used with caution!
 ;
-; If "utility_interval" is greater than 0 it represents the interval in minutes after which the yara connector will ; pause to execute a shell script for general maintenance.
+; If "utility_interval" is greater than 0 it represents the interval in minutes after which the YARA connector will ; pause to execute a shell script for general maintenance.
 This can present risks.
 Be careful what you allow the ; script to do, and use this option at your own discretion.
 ;